librariesio/libraries.io/.github/CONTRIBUTING.md

 * Our [strategy](/strategy.md) which outlines what our goals are, how we are going to achieve those goals and what we are specifically going to avoid.
 * An [overview](/overview.md) of the components that make up the Libraries.io project and run the [https://libraries.io](https://libraries.io) site.

-## How Can I Talk To Other Contributors?

-### Chat
-We use [Slack](http://slack.io) for chat.
-There's an open invitation available to anyone who wishes to join the conversation at [http://slack.libraries.io](http://slack.libraries.io).

-We try to use the following channels accordingly:

-* `#general` channel is used for general, water cooler-type conversation, contributor updates and issue discussion.
-* `#events` is used to share and discuss events that may be of interest to or attended by members of the community
-* `#activity` contains notifications from the various platforms that we use to keep the Libraries.io project turning.
-Including notifications from GitHub, Twitter and our servers.

-Members are encouraged to openly discuss their work, their lives, share views and ask for help using chat.
-It should be considered a *safe space* in which there is *no such thing as a stupid question*.
-Conversely no one contributor should ever be expected to have read something said in a chat.
-If someone should know something then it should be written down as an issue and/or documented in an obvious place for others to find.

-### Video
-[Google Hangouts](http://hangouts.google.com) is our preferred tool for video chat.
-We operate an [open hangout](http://bit.ly/2kWtYak) for anyone to jump into at any time to discuss issues face to face.

-### Regular updates
-Contributors are encouraged to share what they're working on.
-We do this through daily or weekly updates in the `#general` channel on Slack.
-Updates should take the format 'currently working on X, expecting to move onto Y, blocked on Z' where x, y and z are issues in our [issue tracker](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Alibrariesio).

-Additionally we host an [open hangout](http://bit.ly/2kWtYak) for any contributor to join at *5pm BST/GMT on a Tuesday* to discuss their work, the next week's priorities and to ask questions of other contributors regarding any aspect of the project.
-Again this is considered a *safe space* in which *there is no such thing as a stupid question*.

-### Mail
-The [core team](https://github.com/orgs/librariesio/teams/core) operate a mailing list for project updates.
-If you'd like to subscribe you'll find a form in the footer on [Libraries.io](http://libraries.io).

-### Twitter
-We have an account on Twitter at [@librariesio](http://twitter.com/librariesio).
-This is predominately used to retweet news, events and musings by contributors rather than as a direct method of communication.
-Contributors are encouraged to use @librariesio in a tweet when talking about the project, so that we may retweet if appropriate.
-The account is moderated and protected by the [core team](https://github.com/orgs/librariesio/teams/core).

-### Facebook
-We have a Facebook page at [@libraries.io](https://www.facebook.com/libraries.io).
-Again this is predominantly used to gather and reflect news, events and musings by contributors rather than as a direct method of communication.
-Contributors are encouraged to reference Libraries.io in a post when talking about the project, so that we may reflect this if appropriate.
-Again the account is moderated and protected by the [core team](https://github.com/orgs/librariesio/teams/core).

-### Medium
-We have a Medium account at [@librariesio](https://medium.com/@librariesio) and once again it is used to reflect news, events and musings by contributors rather than a direct method of communication.
-Contributors are encouraged to reference @librariesio in a post when talking about the project, so that we may recommend it if appropriate.
-Again the account is moderated and protected by the [core team](https://github.com/orgs/librariesio/teams/core).

 ## Who Are Libraries.io's Users?
 Libraries.io focusses on the following personas: